egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

 ![Figure4](/assets/images/ResNet-review/다운로드 (21).png){: width="100%" height="100%"}

 Thin curves denote training error, and bold curves denote validation error of the center crops.
-Left: plain networks of 18 and 34 layers.
-Right: ResNets of 18 and 34 layers.
 In this plot, the residual networks have no extra parameter compared to their plain counterparts.

+<span style='background-color:orange; font-size:16pt;'>**Summary:**

   -   The authors suggests that the error increase when deepening the Plain net is not due to gradients vanishing.